-In Process
+2011-2012 In Process

-Completed >
+bəfəlqmoJ

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMIENT REPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 4.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 4.
 To develop a Green Clean Program in three pilot facilities for September 2010 and to analyze effectiveness against measurables and commence a Niagara Catholic Green Clean Program in all Board facilities by April 2011.
 Indicators and Comments A Niagara Catholic Green Clean Program was implemented successfully in all facilities.
 A full day workshop was held with all custodians; installation of new dispensing systems and products along with site based training has been completed.

-In Process 2011-2012
+ער 2011-2012 In Process

 Completed

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Address Changing Demographics 1.
 To reduce the total energy consumption of Niagara Catholic facilities by 5% over the average consumption in previous years.
 Indicators and Comments The energy consumption final report is currently being compiled by the Ministry of Education and is anticipated to be released to Boards in 2011-2012.
-New installation of energy efficient boilers, windows, lighting, automation systems and motion sensors as scheduled were completed in 2010-2011.
+New installation of energy efficient bollers, windows, lighting, automation systems and motion sensors as scheduled were completed in 2010-2011.

-In Process 2011-2012
+2011-2012 In Process

 Completed >

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Address Changing Demographics 2.
 To develop a report to the Director of Education on school capacities, enrolment, attendance area boundaries and accommodation utilization with recommendations to address the changing demographics in Niagara Catholic to meet the timelines of Board motions, by January 2011.
-Indicators and Comments Enrolment projections have been completed.
+Indicators and Comments • Enrolment projections have been completed.
 Effects of various boundary revisions on facility utilization in Niagara Falls, St. Catharines and Welland have been prepared to present to the three Attendance Ad Hoc committees.